-The Development Site currently contains the CUNY Hunter College Brookdale Campus, which consists of three buildings comprising a total of approximately 538,464 gsf.
-Since 1954, this campus has housed a nursing school and dormitories.
-In 1967, CUNY inherited the Brookdale Campus from Bellevue Hospital for Hunter College's health sciences and nursing programs and has been operating on the campus ever since.
+The Development Site currently contains the CUNY Hunter College Brookdale Campus, which consists of three buildings in a total of approximately 538,464 gsf.
+Since 1952, this campus has housed the Hunter College-Bellevue School of Nursing, dormitories for students, and other medical-related facilities.
 The three main buildings on the campus create a C-shape formation surrounding a courtyard accessible via a single secured entry from East 25th Street.
 While the courtyard fronts the street, it remains physically and visually disconnected from it as there is a tall brick wall along the southern property line.
 This courtyard once included tennis courts that were open to Hunter College but is now used as accessory parking for Hunter College.